ahmedemamhatem/frappe_fcm/README.md

 ## Troubleshooting

 ### "FCM not configured"
+- Go to FCM Settings and ensure FCM is enabled
-- Check FCM Settings has Service Account JSON or Server Key
+- Check that Service Account JSON is pasted correctly
-- Ensure FCM is enabled in settings
+- Verify Firebase Project ID is correct

 ### "Authentication failed"
-- Verify Service Account JSON is valid
+- Verify Service Account JSON is valid and complete
+- Make sure you copied the entire JSON file contents
 - Check Firebase Cloud Messaging API is enabled in Google Cloud Console

 ### Notifications not received
-- Check device token is valid (use "Check Token Status" button)
+- Check the device is registered in FCM Device list
+- Verify the user is logged in on the mobile app
+- Check FCM Notification Log for errors
-- Verify notification channel matches (default: `frappe_fcm_notifications`)
+- Ensure notification channel matches (default: `frappe_fcm_notifications`)
-- Check Error Log for FCM errors

 ### Token registration fails
 - Ensure user is logged in (not Guest)
 - Check cookies are being sent with the request
+- Verify site URL is correct in the mobile app

+### Mobile app shows "Connection failed"
-- Verify API endpoint URL is correct
+- Verify the site URL is correct and accessible
+- Check that frappe_fcm app is installed on the site
+- Ensure the site has valid SSL certificate (for HTTPS)

 ## License

 MIT License - see [LICENSE](license.txt)